Cats $50; Kittens $85.

-- Visit the shelter at 20 Wiedy Rd, Kingston.
-Visitors can stroll through our puppy room, cattery, and kennels.
+- Visit the shelter, stroll through our puppy room, cattery, and kennels.
 Read the cage cards located on each cage or kennel or ask a kennel attendant for assistance.

-- If you find an animal you are interested in and have read the information about the animal, please complete an adoption application either by downloading it online prior to visiting our shelter or obtaining an application at our front desk.
-Completed applications are required prior to a meet and greet with your future pet.
+- If you find an animal you are interested in, please complete an adoption application.
+Completed applications are required prior to a meet-and-greet with your future pet.

-- We ask that all family members be present during your first counsel session, this will alleviate unnecessary wait times for both you and your family and allow the pet to leave our facility quicker.
-This frees up much needed kennel space for other pets.
+- We ask that all family members be present during your first counsel session.
+This will alleviate unnecessary wait times for both you and your family and allow the pet to leave our facility quicker.

-- After an approved interview, if you would like to bring your pet home a valid picture ID is required and all household members and animals must visit with the animal before the adoption can be finalized.
+- After an approved interview, a valid picture ID is required.
+All household members and animals must visit with the animal before the adoption can be finalized.

 - All animals adopted from UCSPCA will be spayed or neutered before being allowed to go home.